HuddleHouse/QuickbooksWebConnector/README.md

-QuickBooks PHP DevKit
+QuickBooks PHP DevKit (one that might actually work)
 =====================

-QuickBooks integration support for PHP 5.x+
+QuickBooks DB mirror integration support for PHP 5.x+ (I used PHP 7)

 The package you've downloaded contains code and documentation for connecting various versions and editions of QuickBooks to PHP, allowing your PHP applications to do fancy things like: